Surgical Procedures: Surgery and Staging for Salivary Cancer

 • The grades are numbered 1 to 3.
 Grade 1 cancers are often slow-growing cancers.
 Grade 3 cancers grow more quickly.

 There are a few different types of salivary cancer.
-Each type of salivary cancer acts differently, so it is important to know the type.
+Each type acts differently, so it is important to know the type.
 Mucoepidermoid is the most common type.
 A biopsy is done to find out the type.
 The results of the biopsy are written in a pathology report.
 You should ask for a copy of your report to keep in your records.

 Surgery for the Treatment of Salivary Tumors